ethberlin-hackathon/ETHBerlin-KnowledgeBase/README.md

 ### Venues
 The event will be held at Factory Berlin, which has two venues.
 The main venue for hackers is Factory Görlitzer Park (Lohmühlenstraße 65).
 Registeration starts at 15:30.
-General audience will not be admitted to this venue, as we want to allow the teams to be able to concentrate on their projects.
+Community members will not be admitted to this venue, as we want to allow the teams to be able to concentrate on their projects.

 On the first day we will kick things off at Factory Mitte (Rheinsberger Straße 76/77) at 12:00,